Leadership

 Compassion, not control

 Hold people in high regard.
-Help ease their path — but never assume it's mine to walk for them.
+Help ease their path, but also never assume it's mine to walk for them.
 Lead with empathy, not authority, and always look for mutual understanding before moving to solutions.

 01